 Bulb fly management relies upon prevention, as there are no natural enemies of the insect and most insecticides prove to be more toxic than beneficial.
 The use of insect nets or sticky traps is an effective and safe bulb fly control.
 Unfortunately, these measures can also trap beneficial insects such as bees.

 Removing bulbs after they have died back and separating those with damage from the healthy bulbs can reduce springtime populations of adults.
-Additionally, mowing the basal leaves back and cultivating around the basal area of the bulb will prevent holes that the pests bury into.
+Additionally, mowing the basal leaves back and cultivating around the basal area of the bulb will prevent holes that the pests bore into.

 The cultural methods of controlling bulb flies are usually sufficient to save the majority of the bulb population and reduce future pest problems.